 1. You Receive a Target Letter

-A federal prosecutor may issue a target letter requesting your cooperation in the case.
+A federal prosecutor may issue a target letter asking for your cooperation in the case.
 It will ask you to speak with the investigators and provide information about a specific topic.

-The letter may not state exactly what they want to know.
-You should never answer their questions without first getting legal advice from a federal criminal defense attorney.
+The letter may not state precisely what they want to know.
+You should never answer their questions without first consulting a federal criminal defense attorney for legal advice.

 2. You Are Served a Subpoena

 The court may order a subpoena to force you to testify in a case.
 They could also order one to obtain documents, such as business records or tax information.
-If you receive a federal subpoena, you should know your Constitutional right against self-incrimination.
+If you receive a federal subpoena, you should be aware of your Constitutional right against self-incrimination.

 3. Your Friends or Family Are Questioned

-Federal agents may begin questioning friends, family, or business partners.
+Federal agents may begin questioning friends, family members, or business associates.
 If they ask about you or your organization, you may be the target of a federal investigation.
-You should tell your acquaintances not to answer their questions willingly and immediately call a federal defense lawyer.
+You should inform your acquaintances not to answer questions and to contact a federal defense lawyer immediately.

-4. You’re Approached by Federal Agents
+4. Federal Agents Approach You

 If federal agents have a significant amount of evidence against you, they might talk to you directly to get more information.
 They may knock on your door unexpectedly and ask to speak with you.
 You should never talk to federal agents without first seeking legal counsel.